-- An Alteration is any change made to an existing service pipe, and associated equipment, to premises. - 2.
+- 1. An Alteration is any change made to an existing service pipe, and associated equipment, to premises. - 2.
 An Approach Main is a pipe that will become a Relevant Main (not necessarily a Relevant Main that is part of WWU Limited's system) that is designed to connect a new system of pipes with an existing transportation system. - 3.
 ARCA stands for Advanced Reservation of Capacity Agreement.
-An ARCA is required when a firm load is to be booked (this includes load increases). - An ARCA will oblige the person making the connection (or load increase or transfer) to either ensure that their Shipper books firm capacity (in respect of their supply point, to at least the level of the ARCA) or to pay WWU an appropriate amount to compensate for the loss of transportation revenue.
-Each ARCA will remain in force for the time specified within it. - 4.
-The Connection Charging Point (CCP) is the closest economically feasible4 point (taking into account any customer request for gas to be made available at a particular pressure) on the WWU system, which is deemed to have enough capacity see (section 3.3.1) to supply the new load disregarding existing loads.
+An ARCA is required when a firm load is to be booked (this includes load increases).

+An ARCA will oblige the person making the connection (or load increase or transfer) to either ensure that their Shipper books firm capacity (in respect of their supply point, to at least the level of the ARCA) or to pay WWU an appropriate amount to compensate for the loss of transportation revenue.
+Each ARCA will remain in force for the time specified within it.

+- 4. The Connection Charging Point (CCP) is the closest economically feasible point (taking into account any customer request for gas to be made available at a particular pressure) on the WWU system, which is deemed to have enough capacity see (section 3.3.1) to supply the new load disregarding existing loads.
 The Charging Point creates the financial distinction between connection costs, that are fully chargeable to the person concerned and upstream reinforcement costs, which may be funded by WWU subject to any contractual requirements. - Connection Costs (in respect of system Exit connections) are the costs of all Physical Connection Works downstream of the Connection Charging Point, which may include Specific Reinforcement costs downstream of the Connection Charging Point. - 6.
 Design Study is the design work, which must occur before construction works can commence.
 Very small projects for example the connection of a small domestic premises requires little in the way of design and no charge is made in respect of design for these projects.
 WWU applies standard design charges in respect of larger, but routine, connection projects.
 Larger and more complex projects are designated as Sufficiently Complex projects.
 They may require several stages of Design Works, for example a project may require a feasibility study before it is possible to proceed to a detailed design study. - 7.
 Design works can be defined as the preparatory work required before the Physical Connection activity can commence. - 8.
-A Disconnection occurs when a service pipe is disconnected from the main. - The Distribution Network System means the relevant gas pipe-line system owned by WWU within the Distribution Network, as defined in Paragraph 1 in Special Condition E2A of the WWU Licence. - 10.
+A Disconnection occurs when a service pipe is disconnected from the main. - The Distribution Network System means the relevant gas pipe-line system owned by WWU within the Distribution Network, as defined in Paragraph 1 inStandard Special Condition A3E2A of the WWU Licence. - 10.
 A Diversion is a change made to the route of an existing main or the relocation of other gas transportation (not service pipe associated) assets. - 11.
 The Domestic Load Connection Allowance is the contribution that WWU is required to make towards the cost of installing the connection from a premise to the main as required by Condition 4B paragraph 1 of its licence.
 The contribution is for the laying of the first ten metres of pipe in land that is dedicated to public use.
-The allowance only applies where the premise is wholly or mainly used for domestic purposes and is situated within 23m of a Relevant Main. - For the avoidance of doubt, where the customer is statutory fuel poor customer the total allowance received by the fuel poor customer will include the DLCA. - 12.
-The Economic Test calculates the maximum economic investment for Specific Reinforcement, which WWU can make for any specific load.
-A load is deemed to be economic where the incremental transportation income from the additional load exceeds the incremental costs of the load.
-The test shall be applied over the anticipated life of the load.
+The allowance only applies where the premise is wholly or mainly used for domestic purposes and is situated within 23m of a Relevant Main.

+For the avoidance of doubt, where the customer is statutory fuel poor customer the total allowance received by the fuel poor customer will include the DLCA.